ShenLab/ThreaderAI/README.md

 # ThreaderAI
-ThreaderAI, template-based prediction of protein structure using deep learing based scoring.
+ThreaderAI, template-based prediction of protein structure with deep learing.